Top 4 Boat Sump Pumps In 2023 & How To Install Them

 Make sure the pump you purchase has a good flow rate.
 The pump’s performance will reduce if water enters your bilge more quickly than you can remove it using a pump.

-Since you don’t want to burn out the motor, we recommend getting a model with more power than you will require but not too much.
+Since you don’t want to burn out the motor, I recommend getting a model with more power than you will require but not too much.
 You should be able to estimate how much water you can drain at a given head height using the flow rate and pump horsepower.

 3. Size